jfasch/jfasch-home/trainings/material/soup/linux/sysprog/index.rst

 This section covers the stone-old UNIX concepts that I love so much, and that are still very active today - more than fifty years after The Epoch.
-Linux has taken its freedom to expand where necessary [#async-signals]_; together - Good Old UNIX, and modern Linux - this forms a solid basis for serious Linux systems programming.
+Linux has taken its freedom to expand where necessary [#async-signals]_; knowing these concepts - Good Old UNIX, and modern Linux - is a solid basis for serious Linux systems programming.

 .. toctree::
    :maxdepth: 1